 The four major town houses – Hôtel Tassel, Hôtel Solvay, Hôtel van Eetvelde, and Maison & Atelier Horta – located in Brussels and designed by the architect Victor Horta, one of the earliest initiators of Art Nouveau, are some of the most remarkable pioneering works of architecture of the end of the 19th century.
 The stylistic revolution represented by these works is characterised by their open plan, the diffusion of light, and the brilliant joining of the curved lines of decoration with the structure of the building. (…) These four houses, that bear testimony to the immense talent of this Belgian architect, achieve a remarkable sense of unity with meticulous attention to the smallest detail of the building, from the door handle or bell to the least piece of furniture.

-In fact the exterior of the visited three town houses do not reveal much to the untrained eye as to why they should be rewarded with a place on the distinguished world heritage list.
+In fact the exteriors of the visited three town houses do not reveal much to the untrained eye as to why they should be rewarded with a place on the distinguished world heritage list.
 Unless you are very interested in architecture, this is almost boring.
 In addition the museum was closed when I arrived.

 However, I do acknowledge Victor Horta for his work, and he must have had a significant effect on the development of the Art Nouveau movement in Belgium and beyond.